NiebieskiLis/keras-rnn-speech-recognizer/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This project is modified from the third project (VUI Speech Recognizer) of [Udacity's Natural Language Processing Nanodegree](https://www.udacity.com/course/natural-language-processing-nanodegree--nd892), which is a good introduction to do speech recognition with deep recurrent neural networks using `keras`.
-The dataset is the subset of [LibriSpeech](http://www.danielpovey.com/files/2015_icassp_librispeech.pdf).
+This project is modified from my third project (VUI Speech Recognizer) of [Udacity's Natural Language Processing Nanodegree](https://www.udacity.com/course/natural-language-processing-nanodegree--nd892), which is a good introduction to do speech recognition with deep recurrent neural networks using `keras`.

+I begin by investigating the [LibriSpeech](http://www.danielpovey.com/files/2015_icassp_librispeech.pdf) that will be used to train and evaluate my models.
+My algorithm first convert any raw audio to feature representations that are commonly used for ASR (automatic speech recognition).
+I then move on to build neural networks that can map these audio features to transcribed text.
+After learning about the basic types of layers that are often used for deep learning-based approaches to ASR, I engage in my own investigations by creating and testing my own state-of-the-art models.

 ## Requirements
 * Python3